haskell-tls/hs-tls/README.md

 A "CA is unknown" error indicates that your system doesn't have a certificate in the trusted store belonging to any of the node of the chain.

+You can list the certificates available on your system, as detected by tls running the following command (from the `x509-util` package):

+    x509-util system

+If this command return 0 certificates, it's likely that you don't have any certificates installed, or that your system is storing certificates in an un-expected place.
+All TLS operations will result in "CA is unknown" errors.

 TLS issues
 ----------